bhnascar/scribble.rs/README.md

 - "Waiting for host to start..." dialog for guests
 - "The word was..." dialog after each turn
 - "Game over!" dialog with restart button
+- "Uh oh" dialog to warn when player is disconnected
 - Improved tool UI (pencil/paint bucket/eraser)
 - Heroku fixes (port binding, socket timeouts due to inactivity)